tidymodels/modelenv/tests/testthat/_snaps/set_pred.md

       set_pred("game")
     Condition
       Error in `set_pred()`:
       !
-Please supply a character string for a mode (e.g. `'partition'`).
+Please supply a character string for a mode (e.g. "partition").

 ---